raygpt/phone-anxiety/README.md

 `npm install`
 `npm test --watchAll`

-or just go into src and look at the code idk
+or just go into src and look at the code

-Just a little thing I designed for fun.